gkapfham/dotfiles/README.md

 Now, you can type `cd dotfiles` and start to browse the configuration files that are available.
 I suggest that you make symbolic links from your home directory to this repository if you want to maintain and use these configuration files.
-For instance, if you use the `bibtool` program to manage your BibTeX files, then if you were in your home directory, you would type the following command to create the `.bibtoolrsc` as a symbolic link to the file in the `~/configure/dotfiles/` directory containing this repository.
+For instance, if you use the `bibtool` program to manage your BibTeX files and if you were in your home directory and the `dotfiles/` directory was in `configure/`, then you would type the following command to create the `.bibtoolrsc` as a symbolic link to the file in the `~/configure/dotfiles/` directory containing this repository.

 ```shell
 ln -s ~/configure/dotfiles/.bibtoolrsc .bibtoolrsc